 Financing Immigrant Detention

-Make the Road New York and the Center for Popular democracy estimate that should the “zero-tolerance” immigration policy be fully implemented, the number of immigrants in private detention facilities would between 290% and 580%.
+Make the Road New York and the Center for Popular democracy estimate that should the “zero-tolerance” immigration policy be fully implemented, the number of immigrants in private detention facilities would rise between 290 and 580 percent.
 The “zero-tolerance” immigration policy was issued in April 2018 in order to apprehend anyone that crossed the US southern border with criminal charges.
-The growing number of immigrants detained directly benefits private financiers and investors, including JPMorgan Chase, Wells Fargo, and BlackRock, as CoreCivic and GEO’s stock prices increase.
-In the three months following the “zero-tolerance” policy, CoreCivic and GEO’s stock prices increased by 13% and 23% respectively.
+The growing number of immigrants detained directly benefits private financiers and investors, including JPMorgan Chase, Wells Fargo, and BlackRock, as CoreCivic and GEO Group’s stock prices increase.
+In the three months following the “zero-tolerance” policy, CoreCivic and GEO Group’s stock prices increased by 13 and 23 percent, respectively.
 JPMorgan Chase’s private detention stockholdings in CoreCivic and GE increased 97 times (or 9,600%) between September 2016 and December 2017.

 Private prison financiers and investors have been targeted by the public for their role in facilitating the expansion of immigrant detention centers.
 In 2017, Make the Road New York and the Center for Popular Democracy launched the “Backers of Hate” campaign to bring attention to how these corporations directly profit from the increasing rates of immigrant detention and demands for facilities.
 In July 2018, immigrant rights activists protested outside the homes of Wells Fargo and JPMorgan Chase executives.